jwkidd3/react-workshop/lessons/13-typescript/H-refactor-fetches.md

 ---
-description: "Brian refactors from JavaScript to TypeScript all of the fetching"
+description: "  refactors from JavaScript to TypeScript all of the fetching"
 ---

 For fetchPet.ts